apigee-labs/apigee-analytics-collector/README.md

 }
 ```

-#### API

-In order to forward traffic to Apigee, this CLI tool requires access to [Apigee-Analytics-Forwarder-API](https://gitlab.apigee.com/nucleus/apigee-analytics-cli-api).

 #### FAQ
 **When does this utility send data to Apigee?**
 The Analytics collector is a command line utility to generate and report API usage.
 Private Cloud customers decide when they want to run this utility.
 The whole process could be automated by scheduling a cron-job that periodically report the information back to Apigee.
 It’s recommended to run this job at least once a day.